apiato/apiato/docs/_docs/features/authentication.md

 ## Change Tokens Expiration dates

-Go to the `apiato.php` config file and edit this:
+Go to the `app/Ship/Configs/apiato.php` config file and edit this:

 ```php
 <?php